 I bet you didn’t.

-Here are 34 reasons to include kiwi in your diet, starting today.
+Here are 34 best benefits of kiwi fruit, that will surely meke you include kiwi in your diet, starting today.

 Scientific Name – Actinidia deliciosa